 The juice from the leaves also offers great scalp health.
 You can also get rid of frizzy hair – just squeeze the juice from the leaves and apply to your scalp and hair.
 Rinse after an hour.
 Repeat 3 times in a week.

 - The Seeds

 The seeds also have numerous beneficial properties, but we suggest never to eat them raw.
 They contain saponins, compounds that can be extremely poisonous.
-Roasting or boiling the seeds seems to make them safer for consumption.

 The seeds are full of proteins and carbs.
 Adding them to your snack can be a good idea.
 They also have oxidative properties, which can help remove blemishes from your skin.
 You just have to crush the seeds to make a fine paste and apply to your skin.